| Six Sigma/Continuous

 a quality mind set in all people in the organization.

-Determine how much the system is costing
+Cost of quality Determine how much the system is costing

 to achieve the current level of quality.
 In many organizations